pequalsmp/dnsdist-adblock/README.md

 Notes
 ---

-1. To prevent DNS outages, the blocklist is *NOT* automatically loaded at startup, this has to be done manually (via script) or you can simply edit the script to your liking
+1. To prevent DNS outages, the blocklist is *NOT* automatically loaded at startup, this has to be done manually, via script, or you can simply edit the script to your liking
 2. It's recommended to query the `reload` domain, every-time you update your blocklist
 3. You can specify anything for `reload` domain, however sticking to pre-defined reserved-use domains (like `.local`) is recommended